ABOUT HASTINGS ROWING CLUB

 1 coastal quadruple scull

-In addition, the club has a comprehensive gym for land training, with general fitness machines and 5 Concept 2 rowing machines.
+In addition, the club has a comprehensive gym for land training including Concept 2 rowing machines.

 Committee meetings take place every third Tuesday of the month.
 All members are welcome.
 The Club AGM takes place in April where all positions are up for election for the coming year.